 The top pipe connection was cut with the rotary cutter and the old ball valve removed.
 Here’s the pipe cutter and old ball valve:

 The copper pipe ends must be clean, even and free of all burs, gouges, scratches for a leak free SharkBite fitting.
 The ends of the pipe were polished to smooth shiny finish with 600 grit sand paper (don’t use coarse sand paper because it will scratch instead of polishing the pipe).
-I would’ve used my 4-in-1 pipe brush tool, but there was no room for it:
+I would’ve used my 4-in-1 pipe brush tool (available here from Amazon), but there was no room for it:

 The SharkBite ball valve is pressed into place on the lower copper pipe: